Full Name: Paul Leo Molitor

 - 1993-09-12 Paul Molitor at 37 is oldest to reach 100 RBIs for 1st time in career

-- 1993-10-23 World Series Baseball: Defending champion Toronto Blue Jays beat Philadelphia Phillies, 8-6 in Game 6 at the SkyDome, Toronto; MVP: Blue Jays infielder Paul Molitor
+- 1993-10-23 Baseball World Series: Defending champion Toronto Blue Jays beat Philadelphia Phillies, 8-6 at the SkyDome, Toronto to clinch series, 4-2; MVP: Blue Jays infielder Paul Molitor

 - Paul Molitor - Baseball Hall of Fame